growthbook/growthbook-kotlin/README.md

     attributes = < Hashmap >,
     trackingCallback = { gbExperiment, gbExperimentResult -> },
     encryptionKey = <String?>,
-    networkDispatcher = <NetworkDispatcher>, // you can use DefaultGBNetworkDispatcher() ).initialize()
+    networkDispatcher = <NetworkDispatcher>, // you can use GBNetworkDispatcherKtor() or GBNetworkDispatcherOkHttp() ).initialize()
 ```
-In next releases we plan to rename `initialize()` method to `build()`.
 If you are accessing features the first time there will be no features right after `initialize()` method call because features are not got from Backend yet.
 If you need to access features as soon as possible, you need to use `GBCacheRefreshHandler`.
 You can pass your implementation of `GBCacheRefreshHandler` through `setRefreshHandler()` method.

 #### There are additional properties which can be setup at the time of initialization